Beekeeping Supplies & Equipment- That You Need or Want

 And equipment is not the only thing you will need to acquire.
 Managing honey bees will result in purchasing beekeeping supplies as your hives grow in number and strength.

 The world of beekeeping involves a lot of opinions.
 And you have some decisions to make.
 There is not always just 1 answer to a question.

 If your budget is tight, start with the basics.
 You can always buy more fun beekeeping gadgets next year.

 There are several different types of beehives in use.
 Which is best for you?
 That depends on several factors including your location and beekeeping goals.
-Read my post – Choosing the Best Types of Hives for tips.
+Each kind of hive has advantage and challenges. – Choosing the Best Types of Hives

 Would you like to build your own beehive?
 With a little woodworking skill and some good bee hive plans, building a beehive is possible.
 Beehive Plans – DIY Beehives.

 But before you rush off to the store to buy wood for this special project, take some time to evaluate your reasons for wanting to build your own bee boxes!
 Review the important aspects of hive construction.
 How to Build a Beehive of Your Own